 For example, it may be difficult for a user to operate a slider inside a small format stand-up pouch because the hood and overall design requirements of the closure impede the ability to get a good grip.

-That’s why we developed the Reduced Scale (RS) Slider.
+That’s why we developed a reduced scale option known as the mini Slider.
 As the name suggests, it is designed for smaller, lightweight packages.
 Because less material is needed to manufacture this slider system, it can also be a more cost-effective solution.

 It should be noted that certain natural health products may require child-resistant packaging, and other items, which may not be regulated, should still consider child-resistant features.